 The Data Problem

 Driving the data protection problem is the data challenge.
 The sheer quantity of data and the rate that it continues to grow is creating significant challenges both in production and secondary data processes.
 The impact of production growth has an exponential impact on secondary (copy) data.
 Organizations are struggling with how to store all this data and where to store it.
-They need flexibility solutions that enable them to reduce the physical footprint of copy data and the limitations on where to store it.
+They need flexible solutions that enable them to reduce the physical footprint of copy data and the limitations on where to store it.
 In short, they should be able to store it anywhere at any time.

 The Hard Cost of Data Protection Infrastructure